 Supporting such local payment methods ushers in untapped incremental revenue.
 Last year, we helped an apparel accessories retailer by optimizing the conversion rate of its localized French website.
 While locally-preferred payment platforms were supported on the translated site, customers were given no indication of this until late in the conversion funnel.

 MotionPoint recommended displaying all payment methods available-including the local ones-in page footers and on individual product pages.
 Post-implementation, conversion rates grew by nearly 140%.

 Consumers were clearly visiting the French site, but had been hesitant to buy, since they didn’t see that their preferred payment methods were available.

 Based on the first-hand experiences of our clients in France, it’s an expansion-worthy online market.
 We recently ranked it as #3 in our Trendbook e-book series’ Top 30 hottest global online markets.
 Here are two success stories from e-retail companies serving French consumers via MotionPoint-operated localized sites:

 This company debuted its French-language website in September 2013.
 A year later, France-based sessions had grown by 480%, conversions were up 130%, transactions had surged 1,250% and revenue had increased by 830%.

-Growth remains robust, thanks in part to MotionPoint's engagement-boosting technologies such as URL translation and optimization.
+Growth remains robust, thanks in part to MotionPoint's engagement-boosting technologies.
 This year, the French site saw similar year-over-year growth rates as in years past.
 Visits were up 15% over 2015.
 Revenue grew by 16%.
 Transactions grew by 17%.

 We helped this UK-based company launch a French-language site in February 2014.
 Before its French-market online debut, the company sold its products exclusively in French department stores.